pldn/LDWizard-old/docs/design.md

 #### 4.2.1.g Creating IRIs for cells

-TBD
+A *column scope* configuration that allows IRIs to be created out of cell values.

 #### 4.2.1.h Skip empty cells

-A table scope configuration that allows empty cells to be excluded from the RDF export.
+A *table scope* configuration that allows empty cells to be excluded from the RDF export.

+When this option is enabled, no triples will be exported for cells that are empty.
+This step may be applied after steps that clean values, e.g., that remove trailing whitespaces, thereby resulting in more cells being excluded from the transformation.

 #### 4.2.1.i Cleaning values in a column

-A column scope configuration that allows values in individual cells to be modified.
+A **table scope** or **column scope** configuration that allows values in individual cells to be modified.

-The user is able to create a function or template which the conversion script can use to format/clean a column following a certain description.<!--  Here we need to be more specific -->
+For example, a Developer could allow all trailing whitespace to be removed from all cells in the table.

 ### 4.2.2 Stimulus/Response Sequences